 Scientific research in the lab – Oxygen microsensors are a popular sensor for scientific researchers in the lab.
 Oxygen microsensors can be used in a wide range of studies including profiling and micro-respiration.
 A range of low cost, portable DO meters can also be used to check DO levels in tanks and aquaria.

 Scientific research in the field – Deep sea sensors can measure DO down to 4000m depth and can be connected to CTD’s, AUV’s and other underwater craft.
-Oxygen microsensors can also be used in the field with the Field Multimeter or Underwater Meter.
-Oxygen profiles, for biogeochemistry research, can be measured to depths of 4000m with the MP4 lander system.

 why are there so many different units of measurement for dissolved oxygen?